MindSea/ShakyTweaksAndroid/README.md

 }
 ```

-You will have access to Shaky Tweaks with `S` + `T` from the activities `onKeyDown` is forwarded.
-The keys must be
+You can then access the Shaky Tweaks menu by pressing `S` + `T` simultaneously from the activities that forward `onKeyDown`.
-pressed simultaneously.
-The shortcut doesn't work if there is an active input field.
+The shortcut doesn't work if an input field is active.

 Samples
 ----